mizchi/uniroll/README.md

 - Use `typescript` compiler instead of `@babel/core` and dorp babel plugins.
 - No more `useInMemory: true` option.
 Just take `fs` or `memfs`.
 - Drop `package.json` reading.
-Use `importMap` [WICG/import\-maps: How to control the behavior of JavaScript imports](https://github.com/WICG/import-maps)
+Use `importmaps` [WICG/import\-maps: How to control the behavior of JavaScript imports](https://github.com/WICG/import-maps)

 ## TODO